Akuli/python-tutorial/using-functions.md

 Enter.
 Then input returned the hello I typed as a string and it was assigned to x.

-You may want to add a space after the `:`, like this:
+Usually we want to add a space after the `:`, like this:

 ```py
 >>> x = input("Enter something: ")  # now there's space between : and where i type